Anas-Awad/EpsilonAI_Final_Churn_prediction/README.md

 ## files Description
-- (h5) --> extension files is about the saved models and instances and also features_names that the model had trained on.
+- (h5) --> extension files is about the saved models and instances and also features_names that the model had trained on (located in models-deployement folder).
-- (ipynb) --> notebokks (EDA, Buisness Analytics, modeling phase, deployment)
-- (csv) --> dataset
+- (csv) --> datasets existed in both folders each data for its phase

 ## youtube videos
 https://www.youtube.com/watch?v=R5PLNKu2nO4&t=3265s